soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 description: "Get ready for the all-new Microsoft 365 security center and compliance center"
 ---

-# Get ready for the new Microsoft 365 security center and Microsoft 365 compliance center
+# The new Microsoft 365 security center and Microsoft 365 compliance center are now generally available

 **We are pleased to announce the all-new [Microsoft 365 security center](#microsoft-365-security-center) and [Microsoft 365 compliance center](#microsoft-365-compliance-center)**.
 Read this article to get an overview of what's coming, [what to expect](#what-to-expect), and [required licenses and permissions needed](#required-licenses-and-permissions).